Create and manage network proxy Load Balancer

 • Select the TLS protocol version.

-• You can select from TLSv1.0, TLSv1.1, and TLSv1.2.
+• You can select from TLSv1.0, TLSv1.1, TLSv1.2, and TLSv1.3.

-• Select the Cipher Suite that the TLS listener will support.
+• Select the cipher suite that the TLS listener will support.

 5. Select the target group the listener's traffic will be forwarded to.